ZbonaL/CSCI3230_Final_Project/README.md

 ```

 ## Database:
-    - There are 3 data files neede for this app:
+    - There are 3 data files needed for this app:
     - Files are stored in data folder.
         1. Drivers.json: Holds all the dirver data
         2. Users.json: Stores all users